everyone suffers from outbreaks of pimples at some point in life, making acne one of the

 Various factors appear to

-make certain people prone to developing acne, it can be inherited, a
+make certain people prone to developing acne, it can be inherited, a stressful

 lifestyle, and the use of oral contraceptives.
 Taking oral contraceptives may trigger acne